annuhpark/annuhpark/README.md

 # Hello there :wave: :smile:

 ## Who am I:question:
 My name is Anna Park, & I am a former Fashion Designer turned Software Developer.
 I graduated from Parsons School of Design in New York City :mortar_board: & worked in the fashion industry before returning to Southern California :sunny: to pursue a career in tech.
 My interest in coding stemmed from wanting to integrate both visual & functional aspects together to successfully build a project.
-As new days present new challenges, I always continue to work hard to improve my skillsets. :sparkles:
+As new days present new challenges, I always continue to work hard to improve my skill set. :sparkles:

 - 🔭 I’m currently working on:
  1. Creating a new application "Travel Buddy" that uses PERN stack.